benjisidi/voidboiz/Session 33 - It's not about the wingspan, it's about what you do with it.md

 ## On to the fort!
 - The party head to the fort and manage to be led in to investigate the bodies.
 - We are lead down a staircase underneath the keep into a dungeon
-- Very suspiciously the guard closes us into
+- Very suspiciously the guard closes us into this massive freezing fridge cell. 🥶
+- There's a magical cone of aircon in the middle keeping the room cold.
+- Around it there are three bodies.